What to Do on Mexico’s West Coast

 Two Huatulco day-trips take you into the wild.
 One option is a jaunt to Hagia Sofia, an ecological park completes with botanic garden, riverside trails, and a lovely waterfall inviting a refreshing dip.
 Alternately, go for a trek to the Sierra Madre mountain range, which, don’t worry, also has a waterfall.

 Won over by the west coast?
 We don’t blame you!
-Decide which destination fits what you’re looking for and explore our packages for the perfect price.
-Pro-tip:
+Decide which destination fits what you’re looking for and explore our packages in Puerto Vallarta

 , Los Cabos